 Tor vs VPN: Which is Better?
 Anonymous Browsing in 20196 min read

 Looking into ways to avoid monitoring and stay anonymous online?
 Tor browser and VPN services are the most popular online privacy tools for this.
 Though to many users they may seem very much alike, which is true to some extent, these two technologies have significant differences.
-Read on to find out how Tor and VPNs work, is Tor the same as a VPN, what their peculiarities are, and which of them to choose.
-Take it away!
+How Tor and VPNs work, is Tor the same as a VPN, what their peculiarities are, who wins in the Tor vs VPN battle, and which one to choose: Tor or VPN?
+KeepSolid VPN Unlimited team has prepared answers to these questions.
+Take them away!

 - What is Tor?